 - Ensure all communications equipment, controls and boom angle indicators are in working order.

-- Check safety devices and equipment including brakes, emergency stop switches, warning lights, handholds, steps, guard rails and fire extinguishers (check the gauge and service date)
+- Check safety devices and equipment including brakes, emergency stop switches, warning lights, handholds, steps, guard rails and fire extinguishers.
+(Check the extinguisher gauge and service date.)

 - Test all crane functions, including steering, drivability in all gears and boom angle and extension controls.

-For more information about safe crane operation, check out these resources:
+For more information about safety precautions for crane lifting, check out these resources: